-- 1. Redistributions of source code must retain the copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-All advertising materials mentioning features or use of this software must display the following acknowledgement: - "This product includes cryptographic software written by Eric Young (eay@crypt-soft.com)".
-The word 'cryptographic' can be left out if the rouines from the library being used are not cryptographic related :-).
+- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
+Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
+Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.